Name: Poonam Deol, CPA

 Motivation for volunteering: “I want to share my financial knowledge and experiences to help others learn.”

 If you would like to receive a financial literacy presentation geared to elementary, high school, or post-secondary students, the CPA Financial Literacy Program offers free workshops.
-Contact email@example.com to receive more information on how to book a workshop or connect us with your child’s teacher.
+Contact our FinLit team to receive more information on how to book a workshop or connect us with your child’s teacher.

 As much as parents plan financially for their children’s future and offer tips on how to manage money, the time will come when young people will need to take ownership of their finances.